 Our Data Sharing & Use Policy sets out how SRMS data will be made available to different stakeholders.

-SRMS data will shortly be available on the Atlas of Living Scotland at a 10 km resolution, which may be adequate for your purposes.
+SRMS data are available on the Atlas of Living Scotland at a 10 km resolution, which may be adequate for your purposes.

 If you are a conservation professional wishing to make a legitimate use of SRMS data on behalf of a SRMS partner organisation then you should consult the list of agreed purposes for which your organisation can use SRMS data which are set out in the SRMS Data Sharing & Use Policy and consult the named individual within your organisation responsible for governing internal access to SRMS data.